Mercer kernels and integrated variance experimental design: connections between Gaussian process regression and polynomial approximation: Integrated variance experimental design

 \sedit To put the IVAR criterion in context, we note that it is equivalent to an expected integrated squared error of the posterior mean. \dedit First consider the posterior expectation of the squared error in function values, integrated over the parameter space,

 where $\tilde{f}$ can be thought of as a posterior realization of the Gaussian process and $\mu$ is the measure on the parameter space $\mathcal{X}$.
 We can divide this quantity into two terms,

 where the first term on the right-hand side is the integrated squared error of the posterior mean and the second term is the integrated posterior variance, i.e., the IVAR.
 We have explicitly indicated all the conditioning on the right-hand side of \eqref{eq:ISEdivide}.
 Note that the second term is independent of the sampled values $\mbf{\hat{y}}$ of the function $f$.\footnote{In this section, we keep the prior covariance kernel $K$ fixed.
 In Section~\ref{sec:numCompare}, we will consider closed-loop adaptive design strategies that learn hyperparameters of the kernel $K$ from evaluations of the function $f$.} Computing the first term, on the other hand, requires the ability to evaluate $f$.
 Directly using this term in a design criterion would defeat the purpose of experimental design, which is motivated by the desire to evaluate $f$ sparingly.
 Instead, we can consider the expectation of this squared error over the joint distribution of $f$ and $\mbf{\hat{y}}$, for a fixed design $\mbf{x}$.
 We assume that $f$ is drawn from the prior $\mathcal{N} \left (m_0(x), K(x, x') \right)$, and therefore this expectation becomes the Bayes risk of the posterior mean under squared error loss, which is equivalent to the integrated mean squared error (IMSE) criterion proposed by \cite{SacksWelch1989}.
 Some manipulation shows that this Bayes risk is indeed \textit{equal} to the integrated posterior variance, i.e., that after taking the expectation over $f$ and $\mbf{\hat{y}}$, the two terms on the right side of \eqref{eq:ISEdivide} are the same.
-For further details, see, e.g., \cite[p.~92]{Santner2013}.

-An important additional interpretation is as follows.
-The variance integral above is actually the \textit{trace} of the posterior covariance operator $C(x, x')$, and therefore IVAR minimization can be understood as $A$-optimal design \cite{Atkinson2007}, though in an infinite-dimensional function space setting.
-It is well known that Bayesian $A$-optimal designs minimize the Bayes risk for linear-Gaussian models \cite{Dasgupta95}, which is exactly what we seek to do here.
+For further details, see, e.g., \cite[p.~92]{Santner2013}. \ssedit Thus IVAR minimization can also be understood as $I$- or $V$-optimal design \cite{Atkinson2007}, in the sense of minimizing the $\mu$-weighted variance of the predictions over the design region $\mathcal{X}$. \ddedit